GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

             ```
             $ cp /var/cache/apt/archives/*.deb ~/apps
             ```
-        3. Copy the contents of the apps folder to the Q1 APP USB:
+        3. Copy the contents of the apps folder to the "Q1 APP" USB drive:
             1. Click on the File Manager icon in the launching dock:
             2. Navigate to the "Home" folder.
             3. Click and drag "apps" folder to the icon representing